SUPERVISING CASE MANAGER – LCSW, LMSW, LMHC

 - Maintain communication with defense attorneys and referral agencies until completion of reporting responsibilities

 - Update computerized case management files with notes and attendance records

 - Appear and advocate in court regarding clients’ compliance as necessary

-- LCSW, LMSW or LMHC required, with 3+ years of related experience working with SMI or SUD adults and adolescents for external candidates
+- LCSW, LMSW or LMHC preferred, with 3+ years of related experience working with SMI or SUD adults and adolescents for external candidates

 - At least one year of supervisory experience preferred

 The successful candidate will possess a combination of the following knowledge, skills, and experiences:

 - Experience providing therapeutic services to mentally ill populations and adolescents